Iconic pen used by military, made by blind people turns 50

 Jonathan Drew, Associated Press

-The pen's history traces back to April 20, 1968, when it was introduced to government buyers, said the National Industries for the Blind.
+National Industries for the Blind traces the pen's history to April 20, 1968, when it was introduced to government buyers.
 The nonprofit organization was tapped to supply pens after another manufacturer made 13 million defective ballpoints in 1967.

 In this Monday, April 16, 2018, photo, SKILCRAFT pens, manufactured for the U.S. Government, are seen in a bin at the Industries of the Blind in Greensboro, N.C.
 Government pens have been manufactured for 50 years by National Industries for the Blind. less